tencentyun/intlcloud-documents/product/视频服务/云点播/播放器 SDK 手册/点播超级播放器使用文档_intl.md

 Register your Tencent Cloud account at [Tencent Cloud's official website](https://cloud.tencent.com/) and then activate the **VOD** service.
 ### Step 2.
 Uploading a File
 After the VOD service is being activated, you can upload a new video file at [VOD Video Management](https://console.cloud.tencent.com/video/videomanage).
 Please ensure that your VOD service is activated to upload a new file.
 ### Step 3.
-Getting fileId and APPID
+Getting FileID and APPID
-1. Get the fileId.
+1. Get the FileID.
 On the "VOD video management" page, find the video for which you need to get the ID, click **Manage** in the "Action" column and you will see the ID in the **Basic Info** tab as shown below:
 ![](https://main.qcloudimg.com/raw/28e0da3aaea156ec0eecb840f2da5350.png)
 2. Get the APPID